antoinebasseto/blog/content/posts/credit-based-payment-system-streamlit-generative-ai/setting-up-user-login/index.md

 ### Configure Your Identity Provider

 Identity providers handle the heavy lifting of user authentication and security — so you don't have to manage passwords or other sensitive details yourself.
-Streamlit supports any provider using OpenID Connect (OIDC) (I am not sure what it is either), but in this tutorial we will use Google Identity.
+Streamlit supports any provider using OpenID Connect (OIDC), but in this tutorial we will use Google Identity.
 Why?
 Well, it's straightforward to set up and widely used.
-But yes, it does mean people will need a Google account to sign up to our app, if that is a problem for you, you can look into [other providers](https://docs.streamlit.io/develop/concepts/connections/authentication#openid-connect), such as [Auth0](https://auth0.com/docs/get-started/auth0-overview/create-applications/regular-web-apps).
+However, this does mean users will need a Google account to sign up for our app.
+If that’s a problem, you can explore [other providers](https://docs.streamlit.io/develop/concepts/connections/authentication#openid-connect), such as [Auth0](https://auth0.com/docs/get-started/auth0-overview/create-applications/regular-web-apps).

 Let's walk through the process of setting up Google as your identity provider: